David-OConnor/saturn/README.rst

  - Operates exclusively with top-level functions; no sorting through methods from multiple objects and modules

-Saturn uses Pytz for timezones:
+Saturn uses Pytz for timezones.
+Used as a dependency.:
 `Pytz website <https://pypi.python.org/pypi/pytz/>`_
 Pytz is licensed under the MIT license.

-... and Arrow for string formatting and parsing:
+... and uses code from Arrow for string formatting and parsing.
+Not a dependency.:
 `Arrow website: <http://arrow.readthedocs.io/en/latest/>`_
 Arrow is licensed under Apache 2.

-Python 2 is currently unsupported.
+Python 2 is unsupported.

 Included functions
 ------------------